Jump to content

 Introduction

-The broader IAA role
+The IAA role

 Using the outcomes approach in practice, through skilled conversations, IAA workers will clarify people’s thinking and explore their dilemmas to understand what matters most to them and how best to help them by either: